Introduction

 - Ensure

-module is enabled on your server. - Check for syntax errors: Verify that there are no syntax errors in the
+mod_rewriteis enabled: If the redirection is not working, make sure themod_rewritemodule is enabled on your server. - Check for syntax errors: Verify that there are no syntax errors in the

-file, as they can cause server issues.
+.htaccessfile, as they can cause server issues.

 Conclusion

-file is a simple yet effective way to secure your website.
+Forcing HTTPS using the .htaccess file is a simple yet effective way to secure your website.
 This redirection ensures that all traffic to your site is encrypted, providing better security for your users.